jwodder/scoreGismu/README.md

-For each input line, `scoreGismu.pl` will calculate the _gismu_ that match the given source words the best according to the scoring algorithm and output the top scorers.
+For each input line, `scoreGismu.pl` will calculate the _gismu_ that match the given source words the best according to the scoring algorithm and output the top 5 scores (or an amount specified with the `-m` switch) and the _gismu_ that obtained them.
 Note that calculations for separate lines do not take each other into account, and so if multiple _gismu_ sets are produced at once, they may conflict with each other.

 A file containing a list of pre-existing _gismu_, one per line, may optionally be specified with the `-g` switch.
 Any _gismu_ listed in this file or that